kubeflow/spark-operator/docs/user-guide.md

      onFailureRetries: 3
      onFailureRetryInterval: 10
      onSubmissionFailureRetries: 5
-     onSubmissionFailureRetryInterval: 20
 ```
 The valid types of restartPolicy include `Never`, `OnFailure`, and `Always`.
-Upon termination of an application,
-the operator determines if the application is subject to restart based on its termination state and the
-`RestartPolicy` in the specification.
-If the application is subject to restart, the operator restarts it by
-submitting a new run of it.
-For `OnFailure`, the Operator further supports setting limits on number of retries
-via the `onFailureRetries` and `onSubmissionFailureRetries` fields.
-Additionally, if the  submission retries has not been reached,
-the operator retries submitting the application using a linear backoff with the interval specified by
-`onFailureRetryInterval` and `onSubmissionFailureRetryInterval` which are required for both `OnFailure` and `Always` `RestartPolicy`.
-The old resources like driver pod, ui service/ingress etc. are deleted if it still exists before submitting the new run, and a new  driver pod is created by the submission
-client so effectively the driver gets restarted.
+Upon termination of an application, the operator determines if the application is subject to restart based on its termination state and the `RestartPolicy` in the specification.
+If the application is subject to restart, the operator restarts it by submitting a new run of it.
+For `OnFailure`, the Operator further supports setting limits on number of retries via the `onFailureRetries` and `onSubmissionFailureRetries` fields.
+Additionally, if the  submission retries has not been reached, the operator retries submitting the application using a linear backoff with the interval specified by `onFailureRetryInterval`.
+The old resources like driver pod, ui service/ingress etc. are deleted if it still exists before submitting the new run, and a new  driver pod is created by the submission client so effectively the driver gets restarted.

 ## Running Spark Applications on a Schedule using a ScheduledSparkApplication